samjamesobrien/trade_processor/README.md

 -------------

 Configurable per user rate limiting has been implemented using guavas RateLimiter class.
-I originally had a method which wrapped a lambda with a rate limit, the task such as persisting or retrieving objects to/from the db, but the code was too difficult to read and for our small number of resource methods, didn't reduce the lines of code.
+I originally had a method which wrapped a lambda with a rate limit, such as persisting or retrieving objects to/from the db, but for our small number of resource methods it didn't reduce the lines of code and reduced legibility.

+Per user RateLimiter objects are cached.

 Dependency Injection